Kuhron/langdoc-script-collection/README.md

 ```
 git clone https://github.com/fmatter/langdoc-script-collection
 ```
+(If you do not have Git installed, install it.)

 See the documentation for individual scripts for usage instructions.
 It is recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html) to install necessary packages.